You couldn’t escape the news in February that KFC suffered an unprecedented chicken crisis.

 The American fast food chain was forced to temporarily close most of its 900 UK restaurants after widespread distribution problems developed with its new delivery partners, DHL and Quick Serve Logistics (“QSL”), leaving them without the famous finger-lickin chicken.
 In this article, we consider some of the matters that are likely to be addressed by the forensic accountants who will no doubt be drafted in to assess the financial damage.

 KFC’s UK distribution contract was put out for tender in 2017.
 DHL and QSL partnered up to win the contract.
-In theory, such a partnership looked like an ideal choice, with QSL’s first-hand experience supplying KFC across Europe since 2011 and DHL being the world’s leading logistics company.
+In theory, such a partnership looked like an ideal choice.
+QSL has first-hand experience supplying KFC across Europe since 2011 and DHL being the world’s leading logistics company.
 However, in practice…

 The chicken crisis